liferay-mobile/liferay-push-android/README.md

 Push.with(session).unregister(registrationId);
 ```

-Users can only unregister devices they own.
+Users can only unregister devices they own and they need to have the MANAGE_DEVICES permission.